DanYamamotoEvans/DanYamamotoEvans.github.io/about.md

 ## About me

 Born a hybrid of Japan and New Zealand, I could experience growing up both the busiest and relaxing places in the world.
 Tokyo is where I was mostly raised, playing competitive baseball for 10 years until high school.
 In the year 2008, I spent 8 months in Feilding New Zealand, staying with my grandparents.
 That is where I discovered the fascinating sport rugby (Go All Blacks!!).
-Since 2014, I have been studying in the field of molecular biology on protein-protein interactions and high-throughput methods surrounding them.
-I have and still am working in this area under the supervision of [Dr. Nozomu Yachie](http://yachie-lab.org/index.php?nozomuyachie).
-Please read about our projects and scientific aims [here](http://yachie-lab.org/index.php?research).
-I am currently studying as a Ph.D. candidate.
-The lab and I will also move to the University of British Columbia (UBC)'s School of Biomedical Engineering (SBME) in Vancouver, Canada from July 2020.
-I am looking forward to the great opportunity to work in a new & challenging environment!
+Since 2014, I have been studying in the field of molecular biology on protein-protein interactions and high-throughput methods surrounding them under the supervision of [Dr. Nozomu Yachie](http://yachie-lab.org/index.php?nozomuyachie).
+From late 2020, I have started to work under supervision of [Dr. Christian Landry] (https://landrylab.ibis.ulaval.ca/project/christian-landry-phd/) to use the methods I have developed to screen protein variants to study protein evolution.
+I am looking forward to share my works in papers and conferences.

 ![photo](https://danyamamotoevans.github.io/materials/IMG_7743.png)